New Central Maui School Project

 Role of the Department of Education

 The Hawai‘i Department of Education (DOE) will operate the completed school(s).
-DOE leaders are involved throughout the process to advise on required space use, required curriculum needs and operational requirements to ensure the finished facility supports the DOE's educational goals.
+DOE leaders and user representatives are involved throughout the process to advise on programmatic and curricular impact on space use and operational requirements to ensure the finished facility supports the DOE's educational goals.

 Project Team